MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-extend-the-visual-studio-build-process.md

 ## Extend the DependsOn properties

-Another way to extend the build process is to use `DependsOnTargets` to specify a target that must run before your target runs.
+Another way to extend the build process is to use the `DependsOn` properties (for example, `BuildDependsOn`), to specify targets that should be run before a standard target.

 This method is preferable to overriding predefined targets, which is discussed in the next section.
 Overriding predefined targets is an older method that is still supported, but, because MSBuild evaluates the definition of targets sequentially, there is no way to prevent another project that imports your project from overriding the targets you already have overridden.
 So, for example, the last `AfterBuild` target defined in the project file, after all other projects have been imported, will be the one that is used during the build.